Coffee is one of the most popular drinks on the planet.

 However, if you enjoy a robust flavor with your morning cup of joe, then this might be the perfect option for you!

-In order to get the best flavor from an extra dark roast, make sure that it is fresh and not overroasted.
+To achieve the best flavor from an extra dark roast, ensure it is fresh and not over-roasted.

-If possible, try local beans when buying online since they will have more complex flavors, which will come through better in an aged product compared to store-bought pre-ground beans.
+If possible, try local beans when buying online, as they will have more complex flavors that come through better in an aged product compared to store-bought, pre-ground beans.

-The store-bought coffee beans have often been sitting on shelves for months at a time without any changes in taste or quality.
+Store-bought coffee beans often sit on shelves for months at a time without any noticeable changes in taste or quality.

 I've made a small list of some great dark roast coffee beans if you're interested in trying some out for yourself: